-For the LMX150 FINDAR, velocity is indicated by the Soil Calibration Value, known as Soil Cal.
-Once the Soil Cal values are set, the measured depths will be determined accurately (Section 6.7.6).
+Velocity is indicated by the Soil Calibration Value, known as Soil Cal.
+Once the Soil Cal values are set, the measured depths will be determined accurately (Section 6.6.5)

 5.4 Soil Calibration values

 Below is a table of common subsurface materials and their corresponding Soil Cal.
 This is only a guideline and there is some variation based on the fact that there can be a mixture of different materials in the subsurface.
 By far, the soil water content has the biggest influence on Soil Cal values.